 Its value is determined by device capabilities.

 It must have an even number of octets.
 It is organized as a variable length list of octet pairs, where each octet pair defines a big-endian 16-bit integer.
 The N-th integer represents the N-th transmit output power, in units of 250 microWatts.
-The values dot11TxPowerLevel1 to dot11TxPowerLevel<min(8, dot11NumberSupportedPowerLevelsImplemented)> inclusive, when converted from units of milliWatts to 250 microWatts, shall appear in order as the first to min(8, dot11NumberSupportedPowerLevelsImplemented)-th integers in this variable."
+The values dot11TxPowerLevel1 to dot11TxPowerLevel<min(8, dot11NumberSupportedPowerLevelsImplemented)> inclusive, when converted from units of milliWatts to 250 microWatts, shall appear in order in positions 1 to min(8, dot11NumberSupportedPowerLevelsImplemented) in this variable."

 ::= { dot11PhyTxPowerEntry 11 }